Associate Dean for Undergraduate Academic Affairs

 - There are currently no established enrollment limits for admission to engineering curricula.

-General Programs General programs in the College of Engineering and Applied Sciences are designed to meet specific student needs not satisfied by any other curricula in the college.
+General Programs General programs in the College of Engineering and Applied Sciences are designed to meet specific student needs not satisfied by any other program in the college.

 Non-engineering students who have not decided on a particular program in the College of Engineering and Applied Sciences may initially enroll in the Pre-Engineering Curriculum.